maxmatkovski/Cyber-Automation/VideoDemo.md

 ⏱️ TIMESTAMPS
 0:00 - The Phishing Problem
 1:30 - Solution Overview
-2:30 - Demo: Orchestrated Workflow
+2:30 - Demo: Orchestrated Workflow (V1)
-5:00 - Demo: MCP Agent
+5:00 - Demo: MCP Agent (V2)
+7:00 - The Critical Bug I Found
+7:30 - How I Fixed It
+7:50 - Why MCP Didn't Have This Problem
-7:00 - Results & Comparison
+8:20 - Detailed Analysis Comparison
+8:45 - Which Version Should You Use?
-8:30 - Get the Code
+9:00 - Get the Code & Deploy

 🔗 LINKS
 GitHub Repository: [your-link]